liip/drifter/README.md

 ### Mailcatcher

-Allows you to catch emails right in the box.
-With mailcatcher it's very easy to test a application which sends email.
+With mailcatcher it's very easy to test an application which sends emails.
+It allows you to catch emails right in the box and they weren't redirected to their real destination (no more spamed dev inbox).

 You only need to use __127.0.0.1:1025__ for SMTP in your application.
 All mails that goes to this port will be immediately shown in the webinterface which you can find under __http://[url_or_ip_to_your_box]:1080__.
-They weren't then redirected to their real destination.

 More infos at: [mailcatcher.me](http://mailcatcher.me)

 PHP Debugging with RVF & PHPStorm